Traffic Offense Attorney in Fort Worth, TX

 Moving violations are defined under Title 37 Texas Administrative Code § 15.89 as being acts “committed in connection with the operation of a motor vehicle on a public street or highway, which constitutes a hazard to traffic and is prohibited by state law or city ordinance.”
-The Administrative Code lists more than 200 traffic offenses that constitute moving violations in Texas.
+The Administrative Code lists more than 200 traffic infractions that constitute moving violations in Texas.

 - Speeding Tickets;